barklund/mortenbarklund.com/content/blog/react-typescript-props-spread/index.md

 But this is not a good approach for several reasons.
 First of all, our types above aren't as precise as the built-in ones.
 For example, the type property should not just be any string, but only one of a few select strings, that are actually valid input types.

 But more importantly, we don't want to enumerate all the properties in neither the component definition, nor the type definition.
-So we want to only specific the label property in our type, but somehow have the type also include all the normal properties used by an intrinsic input element.
+So we want to only specify the label property in our type, but somehow have the type also include all the normal properties used by an intrinsic input element.

 What we want is something like this: